-Wales' Health Minister announces £33 million funding for a new facility in new facility, providing 400 extra beds, will be built next to the University Hospital of Wales in Cardiff following the decommissioning of the Dragon's Heart hospital at the Principality Stadium".
+Wales' Health Minister announces £33 million funding for a new facility in Cardiff to manage any potential increase in coronavirus cases this winter.
+"The new facility, providing 400 extra beds, will be built next to the University Hospital of Wales in Cardiff following the decommissioning of the Dragon's Heart hospital at the Principality Stadium".